The following frequently asked questions will provide you with information to help you with your workers’ compensation insurance requirements.

 In some circumstances, workers may be entitled to lump sum settlements.

-Specific provisions in relation to claims that involve a journey are contained within the Workers’ Compensation and Injury Management Act 1981.
+Specific provisions in relation to claims that involve a journey are contained within the Workers Compensation and Injury Management Act 2023.
 Workers will normally not be treated as having suffered personal injury by accident arising out of or in the course of their employment if they suffer an injury during a journey between their place of residence and place of employment or vice versa.

-To obtain a workers’ compensation policy, you will need to contact an approved insurer.
-To view the approved insurers in Western Australia, go to Insurers.
+To obtain a workers compensation policy, you will need to contact a licensed insurer.
+To view the licensed insurers in Western Australia, go to Insurers.

-If you don’t have workers’ compensation insurance, your company will be liable for the cost of the statutory benefits under the legislation if one of your workers has a work related injury or industrial disease.
-This could cost in excess of $600,000, plus legal costs involved in court action, and you may also be liable for the cost of any action taken at common law.
+If you don’t have workers compensation insurance, your company will be liable for the cost of the statutory benefits under the legislation if one of your workers has a work-related injury or dust disease.
+This could involve significant legal costs involved in court action, and you may also be liable for the cost of any action taken at common law.

 You are encouraged to obtain alternative quotes when taking out cover or renewing your policy.